Scaseco/jenax/jenax-graphql/README.md

 ### Features

-* Fast and streaming (for top-level fields)
+* Fast and **fully streaming** JSON serialization from SPARQL result sets
 * Vendor-independent: The generated SPARQL queries can run on any SPARQL 1.1 \* endpoint.
 * Self-contained queries: Use the `@rdf` and `@sparql` directives to unambiguously map the GraphQL fields to data in your SPARQL endpoint.
     * No need for expensive schema generation or data summarization
     * No need to manage additional mapping files
-* Auto-mapping of fields to classes and properties via VoID and SHACL is available.
-However, be aware that this can take a while on large data.
+* Optional support for auto-mapping fields to classes and properties.
+Auto-mapping performs data summarization which can take a while on large data.
+Data summarization builds VoID and SHACL models.

 \* The generated SPARQL query makes use of the LATERAL feature, however this can be polyfilled at the cost of multiple requests with jenax SPARQL polyfills in jenax-dataaccess

 ## Building SPARQL queries with GraphQL

 The core machinery is based on the `@rdf` and `@sparql` directives.

 ### Prefixes and Namespaces

 The essential aspect for bridging GraphQL and SPARQL is to annotate fields with IRIs.
 The explicit way to accomplish this is using the `@rdf(iri: )` directive.

 ```graphql